Understanding the University Structure

 Office of the President

-President Kristina M. Johnson is the leader of The Ohio State University.
-The president of a university is the equivalent to the CEO of a company, with her role being to provide and lead the overall strategic planning for and sustained performance of an institution.
-Reporting to President Johnson are the leaders of various segments of the university, such as the offices of the Academic Affairs, Student Life, Research, Human Resources, Advancement, Business and Finance, etc.
+The president of a university is the equivalent to the CEO of a company, with the role being to provide and lead the overall strategic planning for and sustained performance of an institution.
+Reporting to the president's office are the leaders of various segments of the university, such as the offices of Academic Affairs, Student Life, Research, Human Resources, Advancement, Business and Finance, etc.

 The university is governed by the Board of Trustees.
-In her role as president, President Johnson is charged with enforcing the bylaws, rules and regulations put forth and approved by the board.
+The president is charged with enforcing the bylaws, rules and regulations put forth and approved by the board.
 Trustees operate collectively and through their committees, which take on everything from reviewing academic programs to raising funds for the institution to granting faculty tenure.

 Office of Academic Affairs

-The Office of Academic Affairs, led by Executive Vice President and Provost Bruce A. McPheron, has responsibility for the administration and coordination of all academic areas of the university.
-Provost McPheron is considered the university's chief academic officer.
-Under his leadership, the Office of Academic Affairs has oversight of curriculum, policy and governance matters, academic misconduct, accreditation, regional campuses, and faculty support and development.
+The Office of Academic Affairs, led by Executive Vice President and Provost Melissa L. Gilliam, has responsibility for the administration and coordination of all academic areas of the university.
+Provost Gilliam is considered the university's chief academic officer.
+Under her leadership, the Office of Academic Affairs has oversight of curriculum, policy and governance matters, academic misconduct, accreditation, regional campuses, and faculty support and development.
 By the numbers, that's supporting 15 colleges, five campuses, more than 7,000 tenure-, clinical-, research-track and associated faculty, and academic programs for 65,000+ undergraduate, graduate and professional students, more than 200 majors and almost 13,000 courses, along with the support of a library system with 5.8 million volumes in its collection and electronic access to 48 million books and journals!

-Provost McPheron is assisted in these efforts by a team of vice provosts and vice presidents, and their offices, including the Office of Student Academic Success.Office of Academic Affairs
+Provost Gilliam is assisted in these efforts by a team of vice provosts and vice presidents, and their offices, including the Office of Student Academic Success.Office of Academic Affairs